awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 + Version 13\.00\.2164\.0, RTM CU2, for all editions, and all AWS Regions

-SQL Server 2016 includes many new features, such as the following:

-+ Query store

-+ Operational Analytics

-+ Temporal tables

-+ Always encrypted \(Supported for all editions on 13\.00\.4422\.0 SP1 CU2 and later\.\)

-+ JSON support

-For the full list of SQL Server 2016 features, see [What's New in SQL Server 2016](https://msdn.microsoft.com/en-us/library/bb500435.aspx) and [SQL Server 2016 Service Pack 1 \(SP1\) Released](https://blogs.msdn.microsoft.com/sqlreleaseservices/sql-server-2016-service-pack-1-sp1-released/) in the Microsoft documentation\.

-For a list of unsupported features, see [Features Not Supported](#SQLServer.Concepts.General.FeatureNonSupport)\.

-### Microsoft SQL Server 2014 Support on Amazon RDS<a name="SQLServer.Concepts.General.FeatureSupport.2014"></a>

-Amazon RDS supports the following versions of SQL Server 2014:

-+ Version 12\.00\.5546\.0, SP2 CU5, for all editions and all AWS Regions

-+ Version 12\.00\.5000\.0, SP2, for all editions and all AWS Regions

-+ Version 12\.00\.4422\.0, SP1 CU2, for all editions except Enterprise Edition, and all AWS Regions except Canada \(Central\), and EU \(London\)

-In addition to supported features of SQL Server 2012, Amazon RDS supports the new query optimizer available in SQL Server 2014, and also the delayed durability feature\.

-For a list of unsupported features, see [Features Not Supported](#SQLServer.Concepts.General.FeatureNonSupport)\.

-SQL Server 2014 supports all the parameters from SQL Server 2012 and uses the same default values\.
-SQL Server 2014 includes one new parameter, backup checksum default\.
-For more information, see [How to enable the CHECKSUM option if backup utilities do not expose the option](https://support.microsoft.com/en-us/kb/2656988) in the Microsoft documentation\.

 ### Microsoft SQL Server 2012 Support on Amazon RDS<a name="SQLServer.Concepts.General.FeatureSupport.2012"></a>

 Amazon RDS supports the following versions of SQL Server 2012: